alinatp/cse15l-lab-reports/Report2.md

 ## Part 3
 **What did I learn these past weeks?**

-These past few weeks I learned about URls and servers.
+These past few weeks I learned about `URl`s and servers.
 I now understand the different components that make up webservers like domain and path.
-The domain being the part of the URL after the https:// and before the first slash.
+The domain being the part of the `URL` after the `https://` and before the first slash.
 The path being the part after the domain and before the `?`.